|

 Genotype by trait

-biplots in one, some, and all of the environments
+biplots in one, some, or all of the environments

 -